6 Common Air Conditioner Smells Answered and How to Repair Them

 • Broken fan belt.

-Electrical issues should be examined quickly to stop a fire.
-If you detect burning plastic when your air conditioner is operating, switch it off and call us at 336-853-6070 right away.
+Electrical problems should be examined immediately to stop a fire.
+If you detect burning plastic when your air conditioner is on, shut it off and reach us at 336-853-6070 right away.

 6. Air Conditioner Smells Like Cat Pee

-A strong ammonia odor means there could be mold growing inside your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold produces.
+An overpowering ammonia odor means there may be mold spreading within your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold creates.

-Mycotoxins are hazardous to your well-being.
-That’s why we recommend having a specialist like James Heating & A/C, Inc look at your air conditioner and ductwork and clean it when needed.
+Mycotoxins are hazardous to your health.
+That’s why it’s important to have a pro like James Heating & A/C, Inc examine your air conditioner and ductwork and clean it when recommended.

-Our Specialists Can Take Care of Strange Air Conditioner Smells Rapidly
+Our Specialists Can Get Rid of Strange Air Conditioner Smells Quickly.

 You deserve to be comfortable in your house and shouldn’t have an air conditioner that smells bad.
-When you are seeking relief from your smelly air conditioner, reach us at 336-853-6070.
-We’ll determine the issue quickly and take care of it at a fair price.
+When you are looking for relief from your smelly air conditioner, reach us at 336-853-6070.
+We’ll determine the issue quickly and resolve it at a fair price.